OpenPrinting/openprinting.github.io/_posts/2021-05-21-OpenPrinting News - May 2021.md

 ```
 CHANGES IN V2.0.0

+	- libcupsfilters: Changed "ColorModel" option in the PPDs from
+	  the PPD generator to mirror the print-color-mode IPP
+	  attribute instead of providing all color space/depth combos
+	  for manual selection.
+Color space and depth are now
+	  auto-selected by the urf-supported and
+	  pwg-raster-document-type-supported printer IPP attributes
+	  and the settings of print-color-mode and print-quality.
+	  This is now implemented in the ghostscript() filter function
+	  both for use of the auto-generated PPD file for driverless
+	  iPP printers and use without PPD, based on IPP attributes.
+	  For this the new library functions cupsRasterPrepareHeader()
+	  to create a header for Raster output and
+	  cupsRasterSetColorSpace() to auto-select color space and
+	  depth were created.
 	- libcupsfilters: In the ghostscript() filter function fixed
 	  Ghostscript command line for counting pages as it took too
 	  long on PDFs from evince when printing DjVu files (Issue
 	  #354, Pull request #371, Ubuntu bug #1920730).
+	- cups-browsed: Renamed ldap_connect() due to conflict in
+	  new openldap (Issue #367, Pull request #370).
+	- libcupsfilters: Clean-up of human-readable string handling
+	  in the PPD generator.
+	- libcupsfilters: Function name clean-up for the PPD
+	  generator.
+	- libppd: Removed ppdCreateFromIPPCUPS(), we have a better one
+	  in libcupsfilters.
+	- pdftoraster: Free color data after processing of each page
+	  (Pull request #363).
 	- imagetopdf, imagetops, imagetoraster: Removed support for
 	  asymmetric image resolutions ("ppi=XXXxYYY") as CUPS does
 	  not support this (Issue #347, Pull request #361,